Adipatil7/Breast-Cancer-Prediction-on-Genetic-Data/README.md

 ### 3️⃣ Model Selection and Overfitting
 - Choosing an appropriate model that balances **accuracy and generalization** was critical.
-- Random Forest helped mitigate overfitting, but **hyperparameter tuning** with Grid Search CV was required to achieve optimal performance.
+- Random Forest helped mitigate overfitting, but **hyperparameter tuning** with Random Search CV was required to achieve optimal performance.

 ### 4️⃣ Imbalanced and Missing Data
 - Some categorical and numeric clinical variables had **missing values**, while cancer subtypes were **unevenly represented**.